netik/arduinogameshow/README.md

 ## General Use

-- Use Arrow-Right to enter setup at initial screen, when time is up, or game paused.
+- Use RIGHT to enter setup at initial screen, when time is up, or game paused.
-- Use Arrow-Left to exit setup or the current menu option.
+- Use LEFT to exit setup or the current menu option.
-- Use Arrow-Down to start a game.
+- Use DOWN to start a game.
-- Use Select to pause a running game.
-Hit Select again to continue.
+- Use SELECT to pause a running game.
+Hit SELECT again to continue.
-- To abort the currently running game, Pause the game, Hit Arrow Right, then Arrow Left (yeah, this sucks, I'll fix it later.)
+- To abort the currently running game, Pause the game, and hit UP

 ## Setup Options